Mohammad-Subhan/TicTacToe/README.md

-#TicTacToe in Java
+# TicTacToe in Java
-The application is basically an TicTacToe game programmed in java programming language.
+ TicTacToe game in java